Attorneys present jurors with dueling portraits of Arbery

 Rubin described Arbery as a “scary mystery” to residents of a neighborhood already on edge from thefts and property crimes.
 Travis McMichael saw him outside the home construction site at night 11 days before the shooting.
 When Arbery reached for his pocket, Rubin said, Travis Michael feared he was reaching for gun.

-That’s why the McMichaels grabbed guns before chasing Arbery, Rubin said, insisting they had probable cause to suspect Arbery had been stealing — and therefore at the time could have legally detained him under a Georgia law allowing citizen’s arrests — which was repealed by state lawmakers in response to Arbery’s death.
+That’s why the McMichaels grabbed guns before chasing Arbery, Rubin said, insisting they had probable cause to legally detain him on suspicion of stealing under a Georgia law allowing citizen’s arrests.
+The law was later repealed in response to Arbery’s death.

-As Arbery ran toward the McMichaels’ truck, as seen on the video, Travis McMichael raised the shotgun in hopes that “he’s going to deescalate the situation,” Rubin said.
-Instead of running past, Rubin said, Arbery turned toward Travis McMichael ”swinging aggressively” with his fists.
+As Arbery ran toward the McMichaels’ truck, Travis McMichael raised the shotgun in hopes that “he’s going to deescalate the situation,” Rubin said.
+Instead of running past him, Rubin said, Arbery turned toward Travis McMichael ”swinging aggressively” with his fists.

 Travis McMichael, Rubin said, recalled his firearms training from when he served in the Coast Guard: “Never lose your weapon.
 And that’s why he shoots.”